IsaacScript/isaacscript/docs/function-signatures-custom.md

 ### MC_POST_FIRST_ESAU_JR

-Fires one game frame after the player has first used the Esau Jr. item.
+Fires one `MC_POST_UPDATE` frame after the player has first used the Esau Jr. item.
 (The player is not updated to the new character until a game frame has passed.)

 This callback is useful because there is no way to get access to the Esau Jr. character entity before the player has actually used the Esau Jr. item.